Adam-Ansar/Crime-Data/README.md

 ## Ethics Statement

 This project involves handling sensitive data on suicides related to guns.
-I are committed to handling this data respectfully and confidentially.
+I am committed to handling this data respectfully and confidentially.
 Analysis is carried out with the view to understanding and addressing a critical public health issue, and not to harm or stigmatize any individuals or groups of individuals.
 Any conclusions and recommendations are presented in a manner that upholds the well-being and dignity of victims.
 I adhere to ethical values and norms so that the information is used responsibly and the privacy of individuals is maintained.

 ## Resources